Takeaways from Joe Biden’s State of the Union address | KRDO

 That’s why Biden chose to focus heavily on populist themes, like raising tax rates on the wealthy and corporations and lowering the cost of prescription medication, which Democrats are confident will be winners.

-So, too, do Democrats believe showing indignation over corporate greed and price gauging will play well, particularly as cost of living concerns continue to drag down Biden’s poll numbers.
+So, too, do Democrats believe showing indignation over corporate greed and price gouging will play well, particularly as cost of living concerns continue to drag down Biden’s poll numbers.

-So it was unavoidable that Biden would face the issue during his State of the Union, whether he wanted to or not.
-Apart from the substance of his speech, how he spoke and how he looked while he was speaking were going to be important factors in how Americans absorbed his message.

-The president came out fired up and gave an energetic speech that was a far cry from some of his more subdued efforts that have concerned supporters.

 The-CNN-Wire